trance-mfv/notes/meetings/1on1/with-nazmul.md

 - complex implementation process: multiple test envs (heroku), reset branches, no unique development branch

 ### Code quality:
+- Rubocop rules should be enabled gradually
-- Unit testing: mock is not a good practice, we should use stub instead
+- Unit testing: mocking ActiveRecord and associations is not a good practice, we can use factory bot to create the objects
 - No integration test: we should have integration test for the feature
 - Codebase should be improved:
     + old feature that is not being used should be cleaned up